Xiaoven/codegex/README.md

 # rbugs
-A light-weight tools like spotbugs
+A light-weight tool like spotbugs